Lightning-Flow-Scanner/lightning-flow-scanner-sfdx/README.md

 | **Unconnected Element** |  Unconnected elements which are not being used by the Flow should be avoided to keep Flows efficient and maintainable. |
 | **Unused Variable**      |  To maintain the efficiency and manageability of your Flow, it's advisable to avoid including unconnected variables that are not in use. |

-**More information on the rules can be found in the [lfs-core module documentation](https://github.com/Lightning-Flow-Scanner/lightning-flow-scanner-core).**
+**More information on the rules can be found in the [default ruleset documentation](https://github.com/Lightning-Flow-Scanner/lightning-flow-scanner-core/blob/master/docs/defaultrules.md).**

 ## Configuration